daveestaaqui/MahlerSignalsBot/docs/legal.md

 # Legal Notice

 ## Summary Disclaimer
-This system provides automated market analysis and education only and does not provide personalized financial, investment, or trading advice.
-Past performance is not indicative of future results.
+This system provides automated market analysis for informational purposes only and does not constitute financial, investment, or trading advice.

 ## Informational Purpose Only
 Aurora-Signals is an automated analytics system that aggregates and analyzes cryptocurrency and equity market data.
 The information provided through this service is for **informational purposes only**.
 It is not intended to be, and should not be construed as, financial, investment, or trading advice.
 Users should conduct their own research and consult a qualified financial advisor before making investment decisions.